reversinglabs/reversinglabs-sdk-py3/README.md

 `id_` - submission ID of the submission
 `created_at` - datetime instance of time when submission is created
-`status` - submission status, can be one of: scanned, scanning, error `report_uri` - URL pointing to report location, None if status is not "scanned"
+`status` - submission status, can be one of: scanned, scanning, error `report` - URL pointing to report location, None if status is not "scanned"

 ***